Shula Hebden Lloyd

-Shula Hebden Lloyd (also Archer) is a fictional character from the British BBC Radio 4 soap opera, The Archers.
+Shula Hebden Lloyd (also Archer) is a fictional character from the British BBC Radio 4 soap opera The Archers.
 The character was introduced as the eldest daughter of Phil Archer and Jill Archer in 1958.
 Shula has been portrayed by Liverpudlian actress Judy Bennett since 1971.
 Bennett played the role for over 50 years, making her one of the longest-serving soap opera actors in the world.
-She announced her departure from the show in September 2022, and her last episode aired on 30 September.
+After Bennett announced her departure from the show in September 2022, Shula's exit scenes aired on 30 September.
+She later made brief returns in December 2023 and February 2024.

-A devout Christian with a heavy involvement in the Ambridge church and its Parish Council, Shula has been featured in some of the show's most controversial and high-profile storylines including the death of her first husband Mark, an affair with the village doctor, and struggles to having children which ultimately led to a successful IVF treatment.
+A devout Christian with a heavy involvement in the Ambridge church and its parish council, Shula has been featured in some of the show's most controversial and high-profile storylines including the death of her first husband Mark, her affair with the village doctor, and her struggles to conceive children which ultimately led to a successful IVF treatment.

 The Archers official website describes Shula as being a "pillar of the church" whose "first love was horses" and has a "sometimes troubled heart".
-Bennett has been married to co-star Charles Collingwood, who plays Brian Aldridge, since 1975.
+Bennett has been married to Archers co-star Charles Collingwood, who plays Brian Aldridge, since 1975.